joud-almahdi/TuwaiqCapstone1/README.md

 This is first screen that shows to the user.
 It contains all the tasks found in the database.
-A checkmark image is displayed on the completed ones, and those that are overdue are marked as such.The user can filter the tasks shown with the button above according to their completion status
+A checkmark image is displayed on the completed ones, and those that are overdue are marked as such.The user can filter the tasks shown with the button above according to their completion status.Additionally, the user can swipe any task to delete it instantly

 ![complete](https://github.com/joud-almahdi/TuwaiqCapstone1/blob/d99b49776bb383f621965c23fb5f162d72c84366/MainMenu.png)